replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

 ![Customers Landing Page](../assets/customers-page.png)

-Below the graph you'll see the list of customers, with the customer "Omozon" as the only one in the list.
+Below the graph you'll see the list of customers, with the customer "Omozan" as the only one in the list.
 Click on their name and you'll be brought to their customer page.
 In the top right corner you'll see a link to their install instructions.